To be eligible for this course you must:

 Learning and assessment:

-The programme is delivered via lectures, debates, presentations, audio-visual materials, group exercises, skills practices, process groups, reflective practice, case presentation, and project work.
-In addition, your supervised placement (counselling hours) practice will allow you to apply your learning and gain valuable experience and confidence.
+The programme is delivered via lectures, debates, presentations, audio-visual materials, group exercises, skills practices, process groups, reflective practice, and case presentation.

-As well as attending timetabled teaching days at the college (1 day per week), students will spend time undertaking counselling hours, supervision and work based learning (typically around 1 day per week in total), attending personal therapy (approximately 1 hour every 2 weeks) as well as independent guided study and preparation for assessment (approximately 2 days per week).
+As well as attending timetabled teaching days at the college (1 day per week), students will spend time undertaking counselling hours, supervision, and work based learning, attending personal therapy as well as independent guided study and preparation for assessment (approximately 2 days per week).
+The total taught hours for this course are 227.5 hours over 9 months.

 Assessment is based on: